 This guide is going to help you in knowing how to connect to MySQL using a command line.

-Follow these steps to connect to MySQL from the command line:
+Steps to Connect to MySQL from the command line:

 mysql -u username -p

-To display a list of databases, type the following command at the mysql> prompt:
+To view a list of databases, type the following command at the mysql> prompt (remember to include the semicolon):

 show databases;